whitneyimura/whitneyimura/README.md

 ### Director of Engineering - Github,  _August 2019 - Present_

+:zap: :zap: Responsible for working with the executive team and other stakeholders to develop a long term product strategy, measured by quarterly OKR scores, and leading the Engineering teams to achieve the results.

 ### Senior Engineering Manager - Apple, _July 2014 - August 2019_

+:zap: :zap: Responsible for providing Developer Tools and services to Internet Services groups at Apple.
+:zap: :zap: Main product areas included CI/CD Infrastructure (Spinnaker, Github Enterprise, Artifactory, Jenkins, and proprietary CI systems) and Quality Engineering services for distributed test execution, results storage, and visualization.
+:zap: :zap: Responsible for setting product and roadmap direction, mentoring individual contributors and managers, managing budget, and guiding high-level technical design.

 #### Senior Softare Engineer - Beats Music
 _Beats Music was aquired by Apple in 2014_